Vale-BHP JV Samarco's financial creditors plan to take over the company

 Shareholders Vale and BHP are expected to ask the bankruptcy court for the right to vote on the plan.
 If their vote is not allowed, the creditors' plan could be easily approved.

-Tito Martins, a former Vale executive that advises Samarco creditors and may become the company's chairman, said investments in safer mining technology would allow a faster production ramp-up.
+Tito Martins, a former Vale executive who advises Samarco creditors and may become the company's chairman, said investments in safer mining technology would allow a faster production ramp-up.

+In a statement on Wednesday, Samarco said it had seen the creditors' proposal in the bankruptcy process, and said it would take appropriate legal measures to prevent conduct and proposals that threaten "its perpetuity or do not consider the importance of its social function and remedial actions."

-After improving cash flow, advisors to creditors, Integra Associados and investment bank Houlihan Lokey may look to sell the company to a strategic investor, Martins added.
+After improving cash flow, advisers to creditors, Integra Associados and investment bank Houlihan Lokey may look to sell the company to a strategic investor, Martins added.

 (Reporting by Tatiana Bautzer Editing by Chizu Nomiyama)